Menu

 How much does it cost to raise a child in the UK?

-Starting a family often means reevaluating a family’s budget and looking into different options to help fund the new financial circumstances that this event entails.
+Starting a family often means reevaluating a family’s budget and looking into different options to help fund this event’s new financial circumstances.

 Data presented in this report clearly shows that the costs of having and raising a baby are greater than a few years ago.